Photo Essay – Bolivia

 This woman’s name is Maria.
 When asked how old she was, she said that she had lost her personal documents and wasn’t sure.
 In rural societies like this, it is sometimes nearly impossible to locate copies of such documents.

 Music is an important part of Bolivian culture.
-It is common to see different types of flutes and stringed instruments in the Andes mountains.
+So it is common to see different types of flutes and stringed instruments in the Andes mountains.
 Here a man holds a flute while a young child looks on inquisitively.

 Quechua men weave themselves colorful hats called ch’ulos.
 These hats may tell the story of a harvest or festival but they can also just be an aesthetically pleasing design.
 In some areas the height of the hat and tightness of the weave indicate prestige or authority.